Taryn Terrell: National Wrestling Alliance (2021–2022)

-On March 21, 2021, Terrell made her NWA debut on commentary during the women's match between Thunder Rosa and Kamille.
+On March 21, 2021, Terrell made her debut for the National Wrestling Alliance (NWA) on commentary during the women's match between Thunder Rosa and Kamille.
 On the June 6, at When Our Shadows Fall, Terrell teamed with Kylie Rae and won their debut match against Thunder Rosa and Melina Perez.
 With her arrival to NWA, Terrell started managing Jennacide and Paola Blaze.
 The trio teamed together on August 29 at the pre-show of NWA 73rd Anniversary Show to challenge the NWA World Women's Tag Team Champions The Hex (Allysin Kay and Marti Belle), alongside Lady Frost in a six-woman tag team match, but were unsuccessful.

 On February 12, 2022, at NWA PowerrrTrip, Terrell received a title match for the NWA World Women's Championship when she challenged the champion Kamille, but was unsuccessful.
 On the March 21 episode of Powerrr, as Blaze and Jennacide lost to Women's World Tag Team Champions The Hex in a title match, they were forced to dissolved as a team, due to a stipulation that was made before the match, thus ending Terrell managing the two.
 Terrell would quickly find an ally in Natalia Markova.
-On November 10, Terrell confirmed her retirement from professional wrestling and leaving NWA.
+On November 10, Terrell confirmed her retirement from professional wrestling and NWA departure.